 Our CEO makes recommendations to our Compensation Committee concerning our company performance relative to corporate performance objectives and proposed compensation of the other NEOs and any other executive officers.
 In addition, our CEO leads management in setting the research and development objectives that are used as the performance objectives for the variable cash compensation plan, subject to Compensation Committee review and approval, and he reviews any adjustments to our proposed peer group and provides suggestions to Radford for inclusions or exclusions.
-Our CEO works closely with our Compensation Committee to ensure that our Compensation Committee is provided with the appropriate information to make its decisions, including with respect to the performance of each of the other executive officers relative to each officer's individual annual performance objectives, and to propose recommendations for Compensation Committee reviews them, including consultation with the other non-employee directors regarding our CEO's compensation, and makes the final compensation determinations.
+Our CEO works closely with our Compensation Committee to ensure that our Compensation Committee is provided with the appropriate information to make its decisions, including with respect to the performance of each of the other executive officers relative to each officer's individual annual performance objectives, and to propose recommendations for Compensation Committee consideration regarding the compensation elements for those NEOs.
+Once our CEO has made his recommendations to our Compensation Committee, this committee reviews them, including consultation with the other non-employee directors regarding our CEO's compensation, and makes the final compensation determinations.
 Once our Compensation Committee evaluates compensation data from Radford and makes its final determinations for the other NEOs and other executive officers, those determinations are delivered to our CEO, who then communicates them to the management team.